dmx974/oxygen/README.md

 OxygenJS
 ========

 OxygenJS is a High Performance JavaScript MicroTemplating with Jinja like syntax.
-This library is just a proof of concept, use it at your own risk ;-)

 See demo.html for more information.

 Why OxygenJS?
 -------------

-- It's small (5.3 Kb minified, 2214 bytes gzip)
+- It's small (6.3 Kb minified, 2714 bytes gzip)
 - It's fast (almost no branch, no parser, no lexer, only use split, join and replace)

 Usage